arunppsg/resume/README.md

 - Developed an AI engine for classifying documents and used NLP techniques for named-entity extraction.
 The solution was deployed for real-time use using a Flask based web framework.
 - Used IAM Handwriting dataset and augmented the dataset to build a robust convolutional netural network for recognizing handwritten words to achieved an accuracy of 64% in recognizing handwritten characters.

+#### Mango Education
+##### Course Educator April 2020, May 2018
+- I was one of the two educator of the course Excel With Sports.
+In the course, we introduced kids to learn the basic of statistics using Microsoft excel.
+Kids learnt how to collect and curate data and make visualizations and inferences based on visualizations.
+- During May 2018, at Mango, I also conducted a program called "Cricket and Statistics" where kids learnt and explored statistics in different aspects of cricket like team selection, strike rate, economy of players.

 ## Papers
 ### Unpublished Manuscripts